MagazineduWebdesign/MagazineduWebdesign.github.io/README.md

 * Usage
 * Options with example templates, pages, posts, and styles.

-Meanwhile, you could download the source branch and make it your own.
+Meanwhile, you could copy the source branch and make it your own.